 PRESIDENT’S SIGNATURE DATE

+*Note: If the candidate is currently serving as President, this form must be signed by the Chairman of the Board.

 SUPPORTING CHAPTER NOMINATION

 The undersigned, as President of the chapter, hereby certifies that the above candidate’s nomination has been seconded by our Chapter for public announcement.